Tacoma Rainiers Game Notes - at Sugar Land

 FIRST PITCH - 5:05 PM (PT) at Constellation Field - Sugar Land, TX

-PITCHING MATCHUP - Tacoma RHP Blas Castaño (6-2, 4.29) vs. Sugar Land RHP Spencer Arrighetti - MLR (NR)
+PITCHING MATCHUP - Tacoma RHP Bryce Miller - MLR (NR) vs. Sugar Land RHP Luis Garcia - MLR (NR)

 ROSTER MOVES: The Tacoma Rainiers, in conjunction with the Seattle Mariners, have made the following roster moves: